top of page

 (Clean edges, less mess, sharper results—every time)

-Overspray is the dusty “mist” that lands outside your stencil design and makes projects look blurry instead of crisp.
-The good news: overspray is mostly about control—distance, pressure, angle, masking, and paint choice.
+Overspray is the dusty “mist” that lands outside your stencil design.
+It makes projects look blurry instead of crisp.
+The good news is that overspray is mostly about control—distance, pressure, angle, masking, and paint choice.

 This guide shows exactly how to reduce overspray on walls, wood, floors, signs, and crafts when using spray paint stencils.